gloveboxes/Waste-Management-IoT-Dashboard/README.md

     * Azure Portal -> Your Web App -> Deployment Creditials

-4. using your faviourite FTP program (eg FileZilla), copy application including package.json, and web.config.
+4. Using your faviourite FTP program (eg FileZilla), copy application including package.json, and web.config.
 Do not the node_modues directory or the package-lock.json file
 5. Install NPM Modules into the Web App
     * Azure Portal -> Web App -> Advanced Tools -> Go -> Debug Console -> CMD
     * cd sites/wwwroot